4d/docs/docs/Debugging/basics.md

 ## Breaks

 In the debugging process, you may need to skip the tracing of some parts of the code until a certain line.
-Or, you may want to trace the code when a given expression has a certain value (e.g. "$myVar > 1000"), or every time a specific 4D command is called.
+Or, you may want to trace the code when a given expression has a certain value (e.g. `$myVar > 1000`), or every time a specific 4D command is called.

 These needs are covered by **breakpoints** and **command catching** features.
 They can be configured from the Code Editor, the debugger, or the Runtime Explorer.